fmmajd/gopostgres/README.md

 ```

 ### Creating Postgres Objects
-***important note***: this package currently only works on tables with a serial primary key. support for other primary keys will be added later
+***important note***: currently, this package only works on tables with a serial primary key. support for other primary keys will be added later

 This package provides an interface for postgres objects. the interface goes like this:
 ```go